Dare to Connect WE-LAB

 With Placida Gallegos, Akasha Saunders, Steve Schapiro and Carol Wishcamper

-This workshop with Solfire Consulting Group will provide a space to explore and support our capacity for a “we-space” that embraces our differences and maximizes our practice in connecting with each other across those differences with curiosity and love.
+This workshop with the Solfire Relational Institute will create a space to explore and support our capacity for a “we-space” that embraces our differences and maximizes our practice in connecting with each other across those differences with curiosity and love.

 Are you called to join with others to counter and heal the divisiveness and suffering you see in the world?

-Are you drawn to engaging with others across racial, generational, ethnic, gender, religious, and class differences?
+Are you drawn to engaging with others across racial, generational, ethnic, gender, religious, and class differences in ways that account for inequitable power relations and structures?

 Do you desire to experience novel ways of being together in complex and divisive times?